iseahound/ImagePut/README.md

 **wallpaper** - The current wallpaper.

 **window** - Any string that matches the window title.
 Is affected by `SetTitleMatchMode`.
 Use the special variable `"A"` to match the current active window.
 Supports `ahk_id`, `ahk_class`, `ahk_pid`, etc. See the AutoHotkey manual for details.

+### Overriding Input Types
+Use an object such as `{file:"pic.bmp"}`.
+This will skip automatic type detection and speed up your script.